biopet/biopet/docs/pipelines/multisample/shiva.md

 ### Reporting modes

 Shiva furthermore supports three modes.
 The default and recommended option is `multisample_variantcalling`.
-During this mode, all bam files will be simultaneously called in one big VCF file.
+In this mode, all bam files will be simultaneously called in one big VCF file.
 It will work with any number of samples.

 Additionally, Shiva provides two separate modes that only work with a single sample.
 Those are not recommended, but may be useful to those who need to validate replicates.